LLLichtenstein/IBM-Full-Stack-Cloud-Developer-Professional-Certificate/README.md

 > > in progress
 ### Course 7 - Python Project for AI & Application Development <br>
 > > in progress, https://github.com/LLLichtenstein/xzceb-flask_eng_fr
+> > Prework: Sign up for IBM Cloud Lite account and create a Watson Language Translator service.

+Final Project:
+Create an IBM Cloud Lite account, if you don't have one already.
+Create an instance of the Watson Language Translator.
+Create Python Server side

+Fork and clone the skeleton project on your GitHub.
+Create an instance of the Watson Language Translator in the translator.py Create two functions, one to translate from English to French and the othet to translate from French to English in translator.py
+Write unit tests to test the two functions
+Run coding standards check against the two functions Run unit tests and ensure the tests pass.
+Package the above functions and tests as a standard python package Import the package in server.py.
+Create two end points in server.py /englishToFrench and /frenchToEnglish and test them on local server.
+Deploy the application on IBM Cloud.
+Deploy the server application

+Deploy the server application so that it is accessible through browser
 ### Course 8 - Developing Applications with SQL, Databases, and Django <br>
 > > in progress
 ### Course 9 - Application Development using Microservices and Serverless <br>